jbatarse1/Quantitative_Analysis_with_Pandas/README.md

 # Quantitative_Analysis_with_Pandas
 Use Metrics to analyze Risk & Return and Diversify Portfolio

-This program is to develop a **Python** application within Jupyter Lab and to perform quantitative analysis for the evaluation of the funds portfolios.
+This program is to develop a **Python** application within Jupyter Lab and to perform quantitative analysis for the evaluation of 4 funds portfolios.

 To determine which fund portfolio has the better risk & reward profile, metrics calculated are daily returns, standard deviations, Sharpe Ratio, and beta.
-The S&P 500 is used as a benchmarket to compare funds performances.Plots are also created to visualize the information for better decision making.
+The S&P 500 is used as a benchmarket to compare funds performances.
+Plots are also created to visualize the information for better decision making.

-The results from this analysis will indicate the best choice of fund to add to sa porfolio for diversification.
+The results from this analysis will indicate the best choice of fund to add to a porfolio for diversification.

 ---